ICLMicrosoftProject/2.-FirstQuickRunCNTK/README.md

 # FirstQuickRunCNTK
 Introduction to some basic commend lines and quickly dive into cntk.
-However these exact codes and detail description can be found from the [official site](https://cntk.ai/pythondocs/gettingstarted.html)
+However these exact codes and details can be found and is orignially from the [official site](https://cntk.ai/pythondocs/gettingstarted.html)

 ## I. Python CNTK documentation: